cylc/cylc-doc/src/glossary.rst

       workflows.

    contact file
-      The contact file records information about a running suite such as the host it is running on, the TCP port(s) it is listening on and the process ID.
+      The contact file records information about a running workflow such as the host it is running on, the TCP port(s) it is listening on and the process ID.
-      The file is called ``contact`` and lives inside the suite's :term:`service directory`.
+      The file is called ``contact`` and lives inside the workflow's :term:`service directory`.

-      The contact file only exists when the suite is running, if you delete the contact file, the suite will (after a delay) notice this and shut down.
+      The contact file only exists when the workflow is running, if you delete the contact file, the workflow will (after a delay) notice this and shut down.

       .. warning::

-         In the event that a suite process dies in an uncontrolled way, for example if the process is killed or the host which is running the process crashes, the contact file may be erroneously left behind.
+         In the event that a workflow process dies in an uncontrolled way, for example if the process is killed or the host which is running the process crashes, the contact file may be erroneously left behind.
 Some Cylc commands will automatically detect such files and remove them,